marcusvss92/void-linux-config/README.md

-por# Void Linux Installation with BTRFS and LUKS for Pentesting
+# Void Linux Installation with BTRFS on LUKS in Lenovo LOQ RTX 2050 and iGPU Intel

-## Void Live image (Void Linux Documentation - About Libs and Installation): [url-void-linux-documentation-about-libs-and-installation]
+## Void Live image (Void Linux Documentation - About Libs and Installation): https://docs.voidlinux.org/

 ## Requirements